daveposha/race-on-ros/README.md

 # race-on-ros
 Race On code ported to ROS.
 This is the main respository for race-on.

+# Setting Up ROS for Your Car

+To run the ros nodes, run `roslaunch raceon raceon.launch speed:=140` To add argument to change the ros node parameters, you can add `<arg name="xxx" default="xx"/>` to `raceon.launch`

 # Branch you need to know
 - ```Master```: The release code for race day.
 Everything is *tested* and will released from staging branch
 - ```Staging```: All *tested* codes on race-on-ros